 Hello French Tech!
 I am what you would call a “serial entrepreneur” since 2011.
 After a career as a telecom engineer in France, my family and I moved to Singapore in 2009 so I could attend the INSEAD MBA program.
 We loved the place and decided to stay.

-After INSEAD, I created my first company, fewStones, a digital agency (video production, web services and digital marketing).
+After INSEAD, I created my first company, fewStones, a video production agency in Singapore.
 I then met my business partner and, over time, we co-funded other companies: Veeroll, a SaaS platform to create video ads on YouTube and Facebook, and then Powata, a technology company providing mobile apps and image recognition for the physical retail operations.

 I was already a mother of two when I started fewStones and now a mother of three.
 Being both a mom and an entrepreneur can have its challenges but if there is a place to do it, it’s definitely Singapore.
 My husband has a corporate job, which also brings some balance to the intense life of entrepreneurship.

 My role in all our businesses is most of the time that of a COO, whereas my co-founder, Jean-Christophe Bouglé, is more on the business development side.
 Understanding business challenges, translating them into processes, workflows, and looking for the most suitable technology and architecture is my definition of the role.